I recently had the pleasure of speaking with Allie Bream from One Acre Fund.

 For example, a new mobile money program allows farmers to pay their loans via cell phones, allowing for improved customer service, faster payments, and better accuracy.

-One Acre fund is building its IT team to ensure that its backend is rock solid and able to scale seamlessly.
-People ops-wise, One Acre Fund is also investing in recruitment, retention, culture preservation.
+One Acre Fund is building its IT team to ensure that its backend is rock solid and able to scale seamlessly.
+With regards to people ops, One Acre Fund is also investing in recruitment, retention, culture preservation.